ShoYamanishi/nlpregex/README.md

 <a href="docs/banner.png"> <img src="docs/banner.png"></a>

+# Highlights

+* Closed regular language represntation eco-system

+* Automatic generation of RE from a flat list

+* Common subexpression detection and reduction

+* Visualization of AST, NFA, DFA with Grpahviz

+* Decoder &amp; acceptor with enhanced regular expression to include output attributes

 # Description

 Nlpregex is a set of python tools and components to visualize and convert representation of regular language.
 It is aimed at speech recognition and natural language processing,